NickHolden/academic-kickstart/content/notes/eecs481/Software Testing.md

 Testing cannot guarantee that a program works in all cases, just that it works in specific cases.
 It is impossible to test every possible case in a non-trivial program.

+Testing is expensive, roughly 35% of total IT testing.

 ## Test Oracles

 Ways to determine whether a test passed or failed.
 Not always necessarily an assertion on solely the expected outcome.